Caller ID Spoofing Scams

 Scammers will try anything to trick you into thinking they are legitimate callers.
 One of the latest scam techniques involves “spoofing” a phone number.
 Spoofing a phone number means that when a scammer calls you, it appears on your caller ID that they are calling from a familiar number.
 For example, scammers can use software that makes it look like your bank or credit union is calling you, leading you to believe the call is trustworthy.

 Such calls almost always begin with the caller asking you to "verify" your account information.
-Never provide or confirm personal or financial information during any call that you didn't initiate.
-Gulf Winds will never call you requesting personal, private information.
-If you receive a call that appears to be from Gulf Winds – or any other financial institution – that raises suspicion, please give us or your other fianancial institution a call directly.
+Never provide or confirm personal or financial information during any call that YOU DID NOT INITIATE!
+Gulf Winds will never call you out of the blue requesting personal, private information like your full social security number or PIN #.
+If you receive a call that appears to be from Gulf Winds that raises suspicion, hang up and call us directly.

 - Never respond to "yes or no" questions or push any phone buttons if prompted to opt-out of future calls.
 Scammers use these tactics to identify live phone lines, and the number of calls to your line may increase as a result.

 - Visit GoGulfWinds.com/Security to report suspected fraud and get helpful tips to protect yourself from scammers.